uschatto/SE-Final-Project/Bot.md

 3) Upload an inappropriate image to the channel

 > *Output:*
-Image will be not be uploaded on the channel and a message will be sent by the SecBot saying "Image inappropriate".A message will also be sent to the owner of the channel for this inappropriate image.
+Image will be not be uploaded on the channel and a message will be sent by the SecBot saying "Image inappropriate".

+***Alternative Path 2 : Inappropriate Image Report***
+> *Steps:*
+1) Login slack workspace as ADMIN user
+2) Go to the #management channel

+> *Output:*
+A report will be uploaded to this channel by the SecBot.

 ### Use Case 3: On demand report
 ***Happy Path : Requested for report***
 > *Steps:*
-1) Login slack workspace as the owner
+1) Login slack workspace as ADMIN user
-2) Request for the report from the SecBot
+2) Go to the management channel
+2) Send a message "Send the corrupted files report"

 > *Output:*
-A report file will se sent to the user.
+A report will be uploaded to this channel by the SecBot.

 ## **Screencast**